CharlieSwires/FaceIt/README.md

 Some integration testing done in Model chose to use postman for integration testing of the 3 microservices.
 Would have used the observer pattern for a general solution with multiple Search and Competition microservices.
 Which means there would have needed to be register and unregister POST calls.
+Note tests could be run in parallel if there were a seperate Db for each test and tomcat instance.